How do I tune my amplifier?

 Why does my amp have two positive (+) and two negatives (-) outputs?

-Both of the negative terminals connect to one negative terminal on the board within the amplifier.-Both of the positive terminals connect to one positive terminal on the board within the amplifier.
-The design function allows for the ability to wire more to an individual amplifier.
+-Both of the negative terminals connect to one negative terminal on the PCB board within the amplifier.
+Then both of the positive terminals connect to one positive terminal on the PCB board within the amplifier.
+This design function allows for the ability to wire various subwoofer configurations to an individual amplifier.

 What amplifier should I choose for my speakers?

-All amplifiers will have max power.
-However, RMS is going to be the constant power provided to desired speakers.-We recommend choosing an amplifier that can output the correct RMS rating for the speakers you have.
+-RMS is going to be the constant power provided to desired speakers, we recommend choosing an amplifier that can output the correct RMS rating for the speakers you purchased.

 How do I reset the amplifier’s protection circuitry?